 2207 Artesia Blvd, Redondo Beach, CA

-Also, it was not me trying to get the change at the strip club, it was a dude we took out from Europe here on a business trip, and after he told me what had happened, I had flagged down the manager.
+Also, it was not me trying to get the change at the strip club, it was a dude we took out from Europe here on a business trip, and after he told me what had happened, I flagged down the manager.
 Luckily for Euro dude, the manager yelled at the stripper to give him his change back, and she finally and reluctantly did.

 Image by syifa5610 on Freepik